AUSrKrip/AUSr_Bot-Commands/README.md

 `@AUSr_Bot`                      | @ the bot with your questions.
 `!shoutout @Username`            | Check out @username at https://twitch.tv/username — they were last playing game name.
 Give them a follow!
 `!uptime`                        | Shows the how long the stream has been live.
 `!points`                        | Shows how many points you have across all channels using AUSr_Bot.
+1 point per message sent.
 `!gamble`                        | Usage: !gamble number or all.
+`!top`                           | Shows the top 5 users.
 `!addtrack`                      | Requset a track to play.
 `!tracklist`                     | Shows the last 5 tracks added.
 `!track`                         | Random track from anywhere on career.